dbobrenko/awesome-rl/notes/nec-agent.md

 When it's time for agent to decide what action to take:
   1. ConvNet produces key `h` from current observation;
   2. The key `h` is then used to lookup for the nearest state-action value `Q` from DND;
-  3. Take an action, using epsilon-greedy policy, based on recieved state-action value;
+  3. Take an action, using epsilon-greedy policy, based on received state-action value;
   4. Append new key-value pair to the DND;
-  5. When the exact same key already exists in DND, the state-action value Q is updated the same way as the calssic tabular Q-learning algorithm: `Q <- Q + alpha*(Q_new - Q)`;
+  5. When the exact same key already exists in DND, the state-action value Q is updated the same way as the classic tabular Q-learning algorithm: `Q <- Q + alpha*(Q_new - Q)`;
-  6. When memory's maximum capacity exceeds, they overwrite current `h` key as a nearest neighbour key in the kd-tree.
+  6. When memory's maximum capacity exceeds, they overwrite current `h` key as a nearest neighbor key in the kd-tree.

 ## Experimental Setup
   * No need in reward clipping!